sarika-subram/serverless-datalake-on-aws/lab3/README.md

-# Part 4 : Transform Data
+# Part 3 : Data Transformation using serverless Spark
 A Glue Development Endpoint is an environment for you to develop and test your Glue scripts / jobs.
 Configuring a Development Endpoint spins up the necessary network and machines to simplify ETL scripting with AWS resources in a VPC.